February 22, 2025

 7. Crocs for teaching

-When I was in the mission they didn’t allow us to wear crocs or shoes like that when we did proselytizing (teaching) but we could wear them on P-Days.
+When I was on the mission they didn’t allow us to wear crocs or shoes when we were out teaching but we could wear them on P-Days.
 Policies may change based on the mission president so ask before going out if they are allowed.
-I brought a pair of crocs on the mission and wore them when we went to the markets because they were full of mud during the rainy season so they were a lifesaver for me.
-For proselytizing shoes, get something waterproof and durable that won’t fall apart because of rain and mud but that is also very comfortable which is why you should also buy shoe insoles to make your feet more comfortable.
+I think it’s also unsafe to wear crocs in the rain and mud because there could be parasites in the ground so it’s best to just wear heavy duty shoes.
+Get some waterproof and durable shoes that won’t fall apart because of rain and mud but that are also very comfortable.
+This is why I also recommend buying shoe insoles to make your feet more comfortable.

 8. Super fancy/heavy scriptures